Reactor™ - The manual

 Monitoring and Debugging Flag Groups

-If you open show more you can see the first 150 flags as switches.
-This allows you to monitor their state and also control them manually while you are working on your configuration.
+If you open "Show More," you can see the first 150 flags as switches.
+This allows you to monitor their state and also control them manually while working on your configuration.

-(Note: the amount of flags is technically unlimited, but only the first 150 are shown in the inspector for performance reasons)
+(Note: The number of flags is technically unlimited, but only the first 150 are shown in the inspector for performance reasons.)

 SKAARHOJ Default Configurations

-Out of the box we try to provide you with the quickest possible setup to get started controlling your devices.
-To do so we have created a curated set of configurations, that make it easy to add and combine different devices from different manufacturers with our panels.
+Out of the box, we provide a quick setup to get you started controlling your devices.
+We’ve created a curated set of configurations to make it easy to add and combine devices from different manufacturers with our panels.

 Panel Classes